wkhayrattee/b2-sync/readme.txt

 * **Storyset** for the illustrations

 == Changelog ==

+= 1.2.0 (December 5, 2021) =
+* FIX: the process was blocking with wait(), let us try to make it async as getting real-time output and being async is a challenge
+* Enhancement: display all lines in the log henceforth so that user can see what is happening from start to end

 = 1.1.0 (December 4, 2021) =
 * New Feature: see real-time output on the log screen